Lorna E. Lockwood: Legal and judicial career

-Lockwood passed the Arizona State Bar and worked as a legal stenographer from 1925 until 1939.
+Lockwood passed the Arizona State Bar.
+As she could not find work as a lawyer at first, she worked as a clerk and secretary for her father and then at a large firm.
 In 1939, she established the firm Lockwood & Savage with Loretta Savage Whitney in 1939.
 The two practiced together until 1942, when Lockwood began practicing with her brother-in-law, Z. Simpson Cox, and her father, who had by that time lost his campaign for reelection to the Arizona Supreme Court.

+Lockwood became the president of the Democratic Women's Club.
+In 1929, she became a member of the Democratic State Committee executive council.
 In 1938, Lockwood was recruited by the Business and Professional Women's Club to run for the Arizona House of Representatives.
 Lockwood won election and in 1940 won reelection.
 In 1942, Lockwood served as assistant to U.S. Representative John R. Murdock of Arizona.
 In 1944, Lockwood returned to Phoenix, Arizona, to assist the war effort as district price attorney for the Office of Price Administration.
+In 1945, she joined her father in a private firm.
 In 1946, after the end of World War II, Lockwood was returned to the Arizona House of Representative and became chair of the House Judiciary Committee and a member of the House Rules Committee.
 In 1947, Phoenix Mayor Ray Busey appointed Lockwood to the Charter Revision Committee, an important local post.
 In 1949, Lockwood left private practice to become assistant attorney general for Arizona, overseeing the state welfare department.

 In 1950, Lockwood was elected a judge for the Arizona Superior Court in Maricopa County, the first woman to sit on the bench in that court.
 She served as the county's juvenile court judge from 1954 through 1957 before returning to the general county bench for the following three years.

 In 1960, Lockwood challenged an incumbent justice of the Arizona Supreme Court.
 Lockwood campaigned around the state, traveling by airplane piloted by Virginia Hash, a fellow attorney.
-Lockwood served as chief justice of the Supreme Court from 1965 to 1966 and again from 1970 to 1971.
+Lockwood was unanimously elected as Chief Justice of the Supreme Court from 1965 to 1966 and again from 1970 to 1971.
 She was the first woman to become chief justice of a state supreme court.

+Lockwood wrote several important opinions, a number of which expanded women's legal rights and consumer protection.
+She believed that her most significant opinion was the 1973 Shirley v.
+Superior Court, which upheld the right of a Native American who lived on a reservation to hold political office in his county.

 In 1965 and 1967, when vacancies occurred on the U.S. Supreme Court, Senator Carl Hayden recommended her nomination to President Lyndon B. Johnson.
 Lockwood would have become the first woman and the first Arizonan to serve on the Court, but she did not receive a nomination.
 (The first woman appointed to the Court later became then-Arizona Court of Appeals Judge Sandra Day O'Connor, who was appointed in 1981).